 How Much Does It Cost to Rent Space in a Mall Food Court?

 If you’d like to establish your own prepared food operation in a mall and run a lucrative business for years to come, here are the key details on renting a space in a mall food court.
 We’ll tell you why it’s worth renting space in a mall food court, how you go about the rental process, and most importantly, the answer to the titular question: “How much does it cost to rent space in a mall food court?”
-In addition to malls, we’ll provide some appealing alternative options when it comes to having your own restaurant.
+In addition to malls, we’ll provide a number of appealing alternative options when it comes to having your own restaurant.

 Why should you rent space in a mall food court?